 Visitors will complete a brief intake form (to be filled out only once per semester).

 Visitors may also fill out an optional survey of preferences of food items and basic necessities so that we can build a supply that will best meet the needs of the community.

 Food insecurity is an increasing problem on college campuses, both locally and nationally.
 Common Goods was initiated by the Albert and Amelia Ferst Interfaith Center at Westfield State University in response to the President’s Interfaith and Community Service Challenge to address the issue of hunger.
 Westfield State’s neighbor, the Second Congregational Church, generously houses the pantry.
 No religious affiliation is required for individuals to access the food pantry.
 Click here for a list of suggested donations.

 Common Goods invites the support of the campus community to sustain the operation of the pantry.
-Non-perishable food items and basic necessity donations can be left in designated bins across campus:
+Non-perishable food and personal care items can be left in designated bins across campus:

 Common Goods is made possible by the generous support of: